stb-tester/stb-tester/README.rst

     to search for motion.
 White pixels select the area to search; black pixels the area to ignore.

+save_frame(buf, filename)
+    Save a gstreamer buffer to the specified file in png format.

 class MatchResult
     * `timestamp`: Video stream timestamp.
     * `match`: Boolean result.